-After the disaster that happened with the Note 7, anticipation for the Galaxy S8 has been very high, as another huge mistake would be catastrophic for Samsung.
+Samsung did very well with the Galaxy S8, and just as well.
+After the disaster that happened with the Note 7, another huge mistake would be catastrophic for the company.
 So, Samsung played it safe under the spotlight by continuing the evolution of the S series' design by making one of the most beautiful smartphones on the market while not getting to technically ambitious.
 Samsung compromised on the battery life for this device, and that is its biggest downfall.

-Despite software optimizations, which offer a longer battery life - if you're paying top dollar for a smartphone, you should be able to take advantage of its full performance without being so held back.
+Despite software optimizations to improve battery life, this aspect was disappointing for a top-price flagship.
+However, now that the price has come down, the whole package is much more attractive.
 The S8 makes it possible to have it all, but you'll have to charge the device at least twice to make it through your day.
 Having fast charging eases the pain of this, but only so much.

 - How the prices of the Galaxy S7, S8 and S9 will fall

 - The Samsung Galaxy S7 still has some points over the S8